 It is also known as Nourishing Qi and has the function of nourishing the Zang-Fu organs and the body as a whole.
 It holds a close relationship with Blood and flows through the vessels and also the channels.
 In the theory of Chinese medicine, this is the Qi that is activated whenever an acupuncture needle is inserted into and acupuncture point.

 Wei Qi (Defensive Qi)

+The final entry in the classification of Qi is Wei Qi.
 The word ‘Wei’ means to defend or protect.
 When compared to Ying Qi it is more coarse.
 It flows in the outer layers of the body, in skin and muscles.
 As it resides on the exterior, its function is to protect the body from an attack of exterior pathogenic factors such as Wind, Heat, Cold and Damp.

 It also works to warm, moisten and partially nourish the skin and muscles as well as controlling the opening and closing of the pores.
 Through this function, it regulates both sweating and body temperature.

 Like Zhen Qi, it is also under the control of the Lungs, as such, weakness or deficiency of the Lungs can result in a weakness of Wei Qi which can leave a person prone to frequent colds and/or flu.